FAQ: What you need to know about volunteering with help2kids in Tanzania and Malawi

 Do you accommodate different dietary requirements (gluten free, vegetarian, etc.)?

-If you have very strict dietary requirements or allergies though, you may have to provide some of your own food for breakfasts and dinners.
+If you have very strict dietary requirements or allergies, you may have to provide some of your own food for breakfast and lunch.

 If you want to shop for food you can buy vegetables such as tomatoes, onions, cabbage, and potatoes from the local market, as well as eggs, bread, rice and dried beans.
 Depending on the season, fruits will also be available such as mangoes, bananas, papaya.
 We also do a weekly shop in Salima where you can buy most food items.